JhosephL/PersonalStuff/Vim/Vim Control/Vim control.md

 # Notes

-* There is no "delete" option, by cutting and no pasting is enough.
+* There is no "delete" option; by cutting and no pasting is enough.
 It applies for "multicursor".